unpoly/unpoly-site/README.md

 implementation details, and keep the browser tests to core journeys that a unit test cannot reach.
 A parsing rule is worth a fixture and one expectation; it does not need a feature spec of its own.

+Two rake tasks check the documentation beyond the test suite:

+- `bundle exec rake docs:check_urls` verifies that every URL unpoly.com serves today still resolves to a page or a redirect ("no lost URL").
+- `bundle exec rake docs:learn_refs` lists the public selectors and events that no guide page explains yet (no `@learn-ref`).

 ## Deployment